Mohammad Al-Mosawi

 Sayed Mohammed Al-Mosawi (سيد محمد الموسوي, born 12 May 1995) is a Kuwaiti karateka.
 He represented Kuwait at the 2020 Summer Olympics in Tokyo, Japan.
 He competed in the men's kata event.
 He finished in 5th place in his pool in the elimination round and he did not advance to the next round.

 Career

-He Won several medals in Asian Championships, Islamic Solidarity Games, Gulf Championship and Arab Championship and Bronze medal in the World Championship in Team Kata Event.
+He won several medals in Asian Championships, Islamic Solidarity Games, Gulf Championship and Arab Championship and a bronze medal in the World Championship in Team Kata Event.

 He also won several medals, including gold, Silver and bronze medals in the WKF Karate1 Premier League and Series A Championship.

 He won one of the bronze medals in his event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.

+He trains with the national team of Kuwait and, along with his twin brother, Salman Almosawi.